Mound View Park & Campground

 Campground Graphic Updated April 2022

-Once your account is accepted, you may reserve a campsite by calling our Park and Recreation office at (608) 348-9741 ext.
-2238, 2245.
-This is the quickest, most convenient, method of reservation.
+Once your account is created & email is verified, you may reserve a campsite online HERE or calling our Park and Recreation office at (608) 348-9741 ext.
+2238, or 2231 during office hours.
 Our office hours are (Monday-Friday, 8:00 a.m. to 4:30 p.m.).

-$25 per night -- 2 Week Maximum Stay.
+$25 per night -- 2 Week Maximum Stay & We offer a dump site in the park!

 Occupants are limited to a maximum of six campers per site.
 Groups larger than six must book multiple sites.
 Park is closed to non-campers between 10:30 p.m. and 5:00 a.m.
 All visitors must leave the park by 10:30 p.m.